Preparations in Advance of a Summit

 - preparation for the 'Getting to Know You' session

-This free webinar, featuring an online presentation with an opportunity to ask questions, is for schools, local authorities and teachers who are interested in the upcoming 1.5 MAX Global Schools' Climate Summits to be held in October 2022 and March 2023.
-Whether your a climate-concerned head or teacher, or interested in developing climate and sustainability education resources, we invite you to for more information, or register your place with the link above.
+Are you a local education authority or teacher interested in the upcoming 1.5 MAX Global Schools' Climate Summits?
+Whether your a climate-concerned head or teacher, or interested in developing climate and sustainability education resources, we invite you to for more information, or register your interest with the link below.

 About the meetings